 - ensure that all community members have equitable access to the College’s computing resources,

 - maintain the security and integrity of the College’s information systems,

 - are consistent with the College’s educational mission and non-profit status, and

 - abide by College policies, including the Computing Policies, as well as applicable local, state, and federal statutes.

-Failure to abide by these principles may result in sanctions, which may include revocation of access to the College’s computing resources or even dismissal from the College.
-Procedures defined in these Computing Policies, the student handbook (The Compass), the Faculty Handbook, and the Employee Handbooks will be used to respond to alleged violations of these principles.
+Failure to abide by these principles may result in sanctions, which may include revocation of access to the College’s technology resources or even dismissal from the College.
+Procedures defined in these LITS Policies, the student handbook, the Faculty Handbook, and the Employee Handbooks will be used to respond to alleged violations of these principles.